The Administration of Technical Agricultural Services (Administration des services techniques de l'agriculture – ASTA) was set up in 1967.

 The areas covered by the various districts, and the location of their headquarters, are determined by Grand-Ducal Regulation.
 The number thereof may likewise be modified by Grand-Ducal Regulation.

-The Agronomics Division is comprised of the departments involved in the improvement of agricultural productivity and the quality of products, namely:
+The Agronomics Division is composed of the departments involved in the improvement of agricultural productivity and the quality of products, namely:

 Control and Test Laboratories Division